The Head writes to the Abingdon Prep community every week during term time.

 Dear Parents

-I hope that you all have a good weekend and that the excellent September weather continues through the coming week.
+I hope you all have a good weekend ahead and enjoy the fireworks display tonight.

 Dear Parents